arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 - **Wake on LAN (WoL)**: The device can be programmed to detect certain types of packets and trigger an interrupt.
 - **Cable diagnostics**: The transceiver can detect issues with the Ethernet cable and determine its location.

 The `Arduino Mbed OS Opta Boards` has a built-in library that lets you use the onboard Ethernet PHY transceiver right out of the box, the `Ethernet` library; let's walk through an example code demonstrating some of the transceiver's capabilities.
 The sketch below demonstrates how to establish Ethernet communication with a server, specifically "www.google.com."
-The `Ethernet` library is included in the beginning to enable the Ethernet functionality in the device.
-In the `setup()` function, the program initializes the serial port and attempts to establish an Ethernet connection.
-If the DHCP configuration fails, a static IP address is utilized as a backup.
-Depending on the DHCP's success, the code may or may not employ a DNS server for server resolution.

-Once the connection is successful, the program sends an `HTTP GET` request to the server.
-In case of a connection failure, an error message is displayed in the Arduino IDE's Serial Monitor.
-The `read_request()` function handles data retrieval from the client and formats it for display in the Serial Monitor.
-The `loop()` function continuously calls `read_request()` to manage incoming data.
-If the server gets disconnected, the program halts in an infinite loop, ensuring no further execution without a valid connection.

 ```arduino
 /**